jschell12/shopsense-nodejs/README.md

-# shopsense-nodejs - A nodejs interface for the ShopStyle API
+# shopsense-nodejs - A nodejs interface for the ShopSense API

 ### Description